jd-raymaker/beacon/README.md

    - `TARGET_URL`: The URL that you want to monitor.
 5. Deploy the worker to Cloudflare by running `wrangler publish`.
 6. Set up a scheduled event to run the worker periodically using Cloudflare Workers dashboard or API.
-   - In the dashboard, go to the Workers tab and click "Create a Worker".
-   - Paste the contents of `index.js` in the code editor and click "Save and Deploy".
-   - Go to the "Scheduled" tab, set up the frequency and the cron expression, and save the event.

 ## Secrets
 The worker requires two secrets to run: